poorna1221/WooliesXWebAutomation/README.md

 ● Java 1.8(Path and Class path configured) ● Eclipse(Eclipse IDE for Java Developers or any eclipse to import and execute the project)

+● User should already have an account in automationpractice website and shipping address is provided in the account.

 ##### Running the tests

 ● Open Eclipse->Import the downloaded Project from Github->Wait for eclipse to build the workspace